 What Are The Dos & Don’ts Before & After Blood Donation?

 - Make sure there you’ve eaten within 2 hours before giving blood, and drink enough water so that you’re properly hydrated.
-This will help stabilise blood sugar and minimise chances of feeling dizzy or light-headed once you’ve donated.
+This will help stabilize blood sugar and minimize the chances of feeling dizzy or light-headed once you’ve donated.

 - Remove the bandage after 6 hours to allow for proper clotting of the blood.
 If you’re still experiencing bleeding, see a doctor and inform the blood donation centre immediately.

 - Usually, the collection centre will offer you a beverage and some biscuits before you leave.
 Do consume this food, and follow up the next few days with a diet rich in iron to replenish the nutrients that were lost during donation much faster.